 Can I re-submit if my film wasn't accepted previously, or if I want to submit to the live screenings?

 If you've made significant changes to the film, you can re-submit.
 (Please denote the editing changes in your cover letter).
-Otherwise, all programming decisions are final and films that were not accepted to the online platform can not be reconsidered for our live screenings.
+Otherwise, all programming decisions are final and films that were not selected can not be reconsidered for future live screenings.